 “ ... would be broad in vision and high in aspiration, and be directed to improving the quality of life.
 It would have wide appeal among Australian men and women and a special application to young people.
 It would for these reasons be appropriate to the memory of the man to be honoured.”

 Having concluded that some aspect of health and fitness would be the main focus of memorial activities, the trust (created by Prime Minister Malcolm Fraser) also decided that it would not limit itself to this area alone but would also engage in a number of subsidiary activities.
 These included the possibility of developing scholarships in law and medicine.

 The public appeal raised $6.2 million.
 The funds were invested so that the income could be used to support the various memorial activities in perpetuity.
 In its first 25 years, the Menzies Foundation expended approximately $20 million of its investment income on a program of initiatives that included:

 - the establishment of the Menzies School of Health Research, Darwin;

-- the establishment of the Menzies Research Institute, Hobart;
+- the establishment of the Menzies Institute for Medical Research, Hobart;

 - the funding of post-graduate scholarships in the fields of medicine, allied health sciences and law;